 It is a fact that communities of color are more likely to lack access to medical care, affordable housing, healthy food, and transportation.
 Those factors, along with many others, disproportionately impact the health of black and brown communities.
 And clinics play a pivotal role in reducing health disparities in these and other underserved communities across the state.

-Clinics serve as an efficient and high-quality medical home base for individuals who either lack or cannot afford health insurance.
-This has never been more evident than during the COVID-19 pandemic.
-The emergence of COVID-19 has led to an unprecedented surge of patients needing healthcare service and often lacking the means to afford it.
-Free clinics are here always to provide that safety net and deliver care to those who might otherwise go without.
-And when chronic illness or other medical issues remain unmanaged or untreated, people are often left with an expensive emergency room visit as their only option for care.
+Clinics serve as an efficient and high-quality medical home for individuals in need.
+This was never more evident than during the height of the COVID-19 pandemic, the emergence of which, led to an unprecedented surge in patients needing healthcare service and lacking the means to afford it.
+This included treating patients with COVID-19 as well as performing testing and administering vaccinations.
+And our work continues.
+Free and charitable clinics are here to provide an essential safety net and deliver care to those who might otherwise go without.

 “We know that there are great disparities and inequities in our healthcare system.
 The COVID crisis has really highlighted the disparities in access to care and the consequences of not having access to care in the Hispanic and the African American communities.”